 When do you work?
-I work Friday night, Saturday and Sunday afternoons, and Monday and Tuesday mornings.
-Except once a month when I work the early morning shift on Monday, and then come back Monday night to work the overnight shift into Tuesday morning.
-(I’m doing that today, as a matter of fact.)
-That’s the mid shift, or the day-mid.
+I work Friday-Sunday evenings and Monday and Tuesday mornings.
 I work more or less the same hours every week, but we can swap among ourselves on the shift.
 So if I need to work a little earlier, I can trade with a controller on an earlier shift.
 We’re interchangeable parts; it’s pretty convenient.

 What airport do you work at?
 I don’t work at an airport.
 I work at one of the En Route Centers.
 At Minneapolis Center, we control the airspace over Minnesota, North Dakota, and parts of South Dakota, Iowa, Wisconsin, and a bit off Kansas.
 We control all the airspace not controlled by a major airport.
 Once you get above 23,000 feet, or thirty miles away from a major airport, you’re talking to a center.